Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 website performance monitoring software

-Checkly uses Puppeteer and Playwright frameworks to simulate users’ interactions with your website or application within a Chrome browser.
+Checkly uses the Playwright framework to simulate users’ interactions with your website or application within a Chrome browser.
 While you can write the test scripts yourself, Checkly does offer a Headless Recorder browser extension to aid you.
-Once you’re done with the code you can run it every 10 minutes.
+Once you’re done with the code, you can run it every 10 minutes.

 Tests are run from one of six locations in America, eight locations in Europe and Africa, and six other locations in Asia.
 Getting feedback from different locations across the globe will paint a clearer picture of how your users are experiencing your website and allow you to make crucial decisions that improve performance.